Dynatos/personal-website/README.md

 **Runescape gear calculator**

 A tool for gear recommendations for the MMORPG Runescape (Oldschool servers).
-Suggestions are calculated by scanning JSON data of equippable items' stats, and scoring them by adding all relevant stat values together to get a final gear score value.
-Once all gear scores are calculated, they are sorted and the top 1-4 items are displayed (determined by screen width).
+Suggestions are calculated using JSON data that includes stats for all equippable items and scoring them by adding all relevant stat values together to get a final gear score for each item.
+Once all gear scores are calculated, they are sorted and the top 1-4 (determined by screen width) items are displayed.
 All item images were downloaded by scraping the Runescape Grand Exchange API for every item_id and grabbing the image links from the responses.
 The initial JSON data was found on an old forum, updated JSON data was scraped using my 'Runescape-wiki-scraper' tool https://github.com/Dynatos/Runescape-Wiki-Scraper

 API: http://services.runescape.com/m=itemdb_oldschool/api/catalogue/detail.json?item=INSERT_ITEM_ID_HERE